canonical/k8s-snap/docs/src/snap/explanation/epa.md

    performance characteristics, crucial for real-time and latency-sensitive workloads.
--  **Policy-Based Management**: NUMA topology awareness can be managed through policies, allowing administrators to configure how resources should be allocated based on the NUMA architecture, providing flexibility and control.
+-  **Policy-Based Management**: NUMA topology awareness can be managed through policies so that administrators can configure how resources should be allocated based on the NUMA architecture, providing flexibility and control.

 ### Application to Kubernetes